HannahIgboke/A-Scalable-Database-system-for-Olist-store/README.md

 USE olist_stores;
 ```

-# Data migration, table constraints and creating EER diagram

-## Data migration
+# Data migration

-At this stage, the database to hold the business data has been created and the next step is to migrate data from the excel files provided into the database schema.
+At this stage, the database to hold the business data has been created and the next step is to create the tables that would hold the data.
+Next step is to migrate data from the excel files provided into the database schema.
 While migrating the data I kept the following in mind:
 -	What tables are present and how do they connect to each other?
 -	What primary keys, foreign keys, constraints, data validation and integrity can be enforced.